jtl-transit/rove/docs/source/backend.rst

 Shape Generation
 ------------
 Next, the backend enters the Shape Generation module using the class :py:class:`.BaseShape`.
-A :py:attr:`.GTFS.patterns_dict` and an output path to the shapes JSON file are used to initialize a :py:class:`.BaseShape` object, which contains an attribute :py:attr:`.shapes` that is a data table containing all stop-pair shapes information.
+A :py:attr:`.GTFS.patterns_dict` and an output path to the
+:ref:`shapes JSON file <shapes_json>` are used to initialize a :py:class:`.BaseShape` object, which contains an attribute :py:attr:`.shapes` that is a data table containing all stop-pair shapes information.
 Note that the attribtue :py:attr:`.shapes` stores exactly the same information as the output shapes JSON file, but in a DataFrame format.

 Metric Calculation and Aggregation